mariovagomarzal/dotfiles/README.md

 ### Versioning

 The versioning of this repository is based on the [CalVer][calver] convention.
-The version number is defined as `YYYY.MM.DD`.
+The version number is defined as `YYYY.0M.0D`.

 ### Changelog